 Why do I need a constructive dismissal letter?

-A constructive dismissal letter is necessary in the constructive dismissal process.
+A constructive dismissal letter is necessary for the constructive dismissal process.
 It shows that you are not resigning voluntarily, but are considering yourself to be forcibly dismissed because of unreasonable behaviour from your employer.
 By resigning in this way, you may still be able to claim constructive dismissal.
 It's also important to avoid resigning before the actual breach of contract occurs as your employer could argue that there was no dismissal.

 Why is there no effective date of termination?